Who is Duncan Long?

 The computer art programs I use often seem to propel the creative process into areas I would not have ventured into had I been working in oils, pen and ink, or whatever.
 Additionally, the computer permits endless experimenting until an effect is achieved that is what I'm looking (yea, even hoping) for.

 Sometimes the changes brought through computer modification are somewhat unexpected.
-These can also lead down avenues that would never have been discovered with traditional media.
+These can also lead down avenues that would never have been discovered with traditional media, yielding some very spectacular magazine or book illustrations in the process.

 Leonardo De Vinci suggested using ink spots, stains on walls, etc., for inspiration for pictures.
 I think some of this goes on with the computer and some of the more exotic “plugins” for graphics programs.